lucysmith13/song-recommendation-system/project-plan.md

 I hope to develop the weather / season / time-of-day recommendations since I haven't completed it yet.
 I also wish to generate some more unique recommendation algorithms.
 I also need to fix a bug that is occuring in the add_to_playlist function.

+### Milestone 2

+***More complex recommendations and features***

+I have updated my recommendation algorithms to make them more complex so that the songs that are generated are more varied and not basic.
+Mostly I have worked on the Genre recommendations.
+Before, I would run into some incorrect song suggestions such as Pop songs in a Metal section.
+I realised that this was due to error within Last.fm, since I was getting the top tracks for the tag (genre), and some of these top tracks had wrong genres assigned to them.
+So, I altered my algorithm so that it gets the top artists then it gets the artists top tracks instead, to avoid anomalies that don't fit within the genre.
+I then further update the genre algorithm so that when a genre is entered, it gathers an array of similar genres and suggests those as well.#
+I have deleted the user stats page, since I don't think this is overly neccessary towards my final result.

+#### Targets

+I want to clean up the menu to have all the recommendation buttons on the master (main) frame.
+I would like to include weighted recommendations, maybe for my Genre recs.
+It will work by hardcoding in a decimal for the simialr genres relating to how similar they are to the main / input genre, them it will sort the genres and pick the most relevant.
+Potentially, I could have the user pick whether they wanted more obscure genres (smaller decimals).